You may have come across a yummy baking recipe that calls for coconut flour.

 Here’s some good news: If there are no signs of spoilage, you can continue to use it even past the best-before date on the label.

 How To Store Coconut Flour

 Here’s the bad news.
 You can’t just store your coconut flour how you would your regular flour.
-Your coconut flour has to be kept in a cold place that is dry and dark.
+Your coconut flour must be kept in a cold, dry, dark place.
 It should be away from heat sources and direct sunlight.
 After opening it, you should keep your coconut flour at low temperatures.

 After opening a bag of coconut flour, you should not leave it at room temperature as it will become stale more quickly.
 The changes may not be drastic, but you will notice a slight difference in taste.

 Once you open it, do not forget to close your package tightly or transfer the contents to an airtight jar or container.

 You’ve got a couple of different storage methods you can pick from:

 Pantry: You can keep your flour in your pantry until you open the package.
 But after opening it, make it a point to put it in your fridge.

 Refrigerator: It is the best place to keep your opened or unopened package of coconut flour.
 The cold temperature decreases the chances of oxidation.
 It also prevents the flour from becoming stale.
 So, it increases your flour’s shelf life.

 Before you put your opened coconut flour in the fridge, transfer it to an airtight container.
 It will prevent the flour from absorbing the odors of other items.
 Moreover, your coconut flour may get spoiled quickly, even in your fridge, if it is not suitably packed, as air will cause the fats to oxidize.